Olive oil: Adulteration

-Industry experts emphasize the importance of supporting reputable producers and urge consumers to be more vigilant when purchasing olive oil, particularly when prices seem unusually low for claimed quality.

 Constituents

 General chemical structure of food fats (triglyceride).
 R^{1}, R^{2}, and R^{3} are alkyl groups (approx. 20%) or alkenyl groups (approx. 80%).

 Olive oil is composed mainly of the mixed triglyceride esters of oleic acid, linoleic acid, palmitic acid and of other fatty acids, along with traces of squalene (up to 0.7%) and sterols (about 0.2% phytosterol and tocosterols).
 The composition varies by cultivar, region, altitude, time of harvest, and extraction process.